Raj AcharyaAssociate Vice President for Research at IU

 Fellow of IEEE, ACEMB

-Raj Acharya serves as associate vice president for research and AI innovation.
-His research interests are in the general areas of AI/ML and Data Science.
-In this new role, Acharya will develop the new Indiana AI Collaboration Center.
-The center will facilitate collaboration between IU Bloomington, the Naval Surface Warfare Center Crane, the Indiana National Guard’s new Cyber Battalion, and the Indiana industry on the development of AI applications in areas that include microelectronics, cybersecurity, supply chain integrity, and fraud prevention and detection.
+Raj Acharya's research interests are in the general areas of AI/ML and Data Science.
+He initiated the Indiana AI Collaboration Center.
+The center facilitates collaboration between IU Bloomington, the Naval Surface Warfare Center Crane, the Indiana National Guard’s new Cyber Battalion, and the Indiana industry on the development of AI applications in areas that include microelectronics, cybersecurity, supply chain integrity, and fraud prevention and detection.

-Acharya also serves as the Director of Academic Engagement for Joint Artificial Intelligence Center (JAIC)/Tradewind in collaboration with IN3.
+Acharya has served as the Director of Academic Engagement for Joint Artificial Intelligence Center (JAIC)/Tradewind in collaboration with IN3.

 Acharya served as Dean of the Luddy School from 2016-20.
 He cultivated and secured a $60 Million gift from Fred Luddy to name the School as Luddy School of Informatics, Computing, and Engineering.
 This is the second largest private gift in Indiana University's history and includes a $22 Million gift to create the Center for Artificial Intelligence.
 He also oversaw the successful launch of IU's first ever engineering program.
 He also initiated undergraduate degrees in Data Science, and Cybersecurity & Global Policy (jointly with Hamilton Lugar School of Global and International Studies).